benjamin-hodgson/Contexts/README.md

 #### Setting up
 If the words 'establish', 'when', or 'given' appear in a method, it will be run before the other test methods in the class.
+'Establish' methods are typically used to build test data, instantiate the object under test, write to the file system, and otherwise prepare the test.

 The setup method is run _once for each test class_, to encourage you to ensure your assertions don't modify any state.